shiva00007/netflix-gpt/README.md

 ---

 Enhance your skills by developing this comprehensive movie streaming platform, integrating modern technologies to create an immersive and user-friendly application.
-Join our community for support and collaboration.